 Leckhart met with Ray Cronise to undergo a cold thermogenesis trail at his home laboratory.
 Cronise’s measurements showed Leckhart continued to burn fat “for 30 to 40 minutes after he got out of the water.”
 Was it shivering muscles that burned those calories, or brown fat?
 “For now there’s no way to know.”

-The Danger is Real, Yo
+The Danger of Ice Tanks is Real, Yo

 Yale Professor Dr. David Katz, told ABC, “Exposure to extreme cold could lead to a cardiac event in those at risk.”
 The cold shock of ice baths specifically, “can affect blood flow to vital organs, blood pressure, or induce cardiac arrhythmias.”